mxz7/nypsi/index.md

 ### when will karmashop be open

-the karmashop (`/karmashop view`) opens 1-3 times every month. everyone will be notified in the [official nypsi server](http://discord.nypsi.xyz) when it is opened. make sure to join to stay updated (:
+you can see when the karma shop will be opened by doing `/karmashop view`. the opening time is decided randomly by nypsi to provide a fair opportunit for people around the world. the chosen time is between 5-21 days

 ### how do i get vote reminders